• Skip to main content

 The stronger the association between the two variables, the closer your answer will incline toward 1 or -1.
 Attaining values of 1 or -1 signify that all the data points are plotted on the straight line of ‘best fit.’
 It means that the change in factors of any variable does not weaken the correlation with the other variable.
 The closer your answer lies near 0, the more variation in the variables.

-How to interpret the Pearson correlation coefficient
+How to Interpret the Pearson Correlation Coefficient?

 Below are the proposed guidelines for the Pearson coefficient correlation interpretation: